DonThePhan/Web-Sudoku-Solver/README.md

 Because why spend hours trying to solve it like a human when you can get technology to just try every possible combination in under a second?

 #### Technologies/Tools
-- Front-End, jQuery, JavaScript, Bootstrap, DOM Manipulation, recursion
+- Responsive, Front-End, jQuery, JavaScript, Bootstrap, DOM Manipulation, Recursion

 ### SOURCES: